Explain why Julius Caesar was assassinated by a group of senators.

 In detail, for those interested!

-The conspiracy and the assassination
+The secret planning and execution of the assassination

 Did you know?